sumocoders/Simple-Application-Framework/README.md

 # README

-This is the SumoCoders mini-framework, it should allow you to build applications without much hasle.
+This is the SumoCoders mini-framework, it should allow you to build applications without much hassle.

 ## Authentication